How to integrate fonts on WordPress?

 1.2.1.3.
 Where to find web fonts?

-The most popular providers are :
+The best-known providers are :

-To use Adobe Typekit, go to the search bar from the home interface and search for “kits”
+To use Adobe Typekit, go to the search bar from the home interface and search for “kits”.

 Remember the javascript snippet I asked you to save?